Suhas2Anumolu/Suhas2Anumolu/README.md

 - 👋 Hi, I’m @Suhas2Anumolu
-- 👀 I’m interested in exploring CompSci
+- 👀 I’m interested in exploring CompSci and AI
-- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me idk